amogusjono/Soundboard-For-Linux/README.md

-this is my first repo and its a python thing
+Hi this is a app for linux and It's a soundboard.
+Updates will apear here.
+Enjoy!